fenago/mlops-ai-security/lab_guides/md/lab9_text_generation.md

 The `pyfunc` module in MLflow serves as a generic wrapper for Python functions.
 Its application in MLflow facilitates the loading of machine learning models as standard Python functions.
 This approach is especially advantageous for models logged or registered via MLflow, streamlining the interaction with the model regardless of its training or serialization specifics.

-Utilizing [mlflow.pyfunc.load_model](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#mlflow.pyfunc.load_model), our previously logged text generation model is loaded using its unique model URI.
+Utilizing `mlflow.pyfunc.load_model`, our previously logged text generation model is loaded using its unique model URI.
 This URI is a reference to the stored model artifacts.
 MLflow efficiently handles the model's deserialization, along with any associated dependencies, preparing it for immediate use.

 Once the model, referred to as `sentence_generator`, is loaded, it operates as a conventional Python function.
 This functionality allows for the generation of text based on given prompts.
 The model encompasses the complete process of inference, eliminating the need for manual input preprocessing or output postprocessing.
 This encapsulation not only simplifies model interaction but also ensures the model's adaptability for deployment across various platforms.